Equivalent weight: Use in gravimetric analysis

 Powdered bis(dimethylglyoximate)nickel.
 This coordination compound can be used for the gravimetric determination of nickel.

 The term “equivalent weight” had a distinct meaning in gravimetric analysis: it meant the mass of precipitate produced from one gram of analyte (the species of interest).
 The different definitions came from the practice of quoting gravimetric results as mass fractions of the analyte, often expressed as a percentage.
 A related term was the equivalence factor, one gram divided by equivalent weight, which was the numerical factor by which the mass of precipitate had to be multiplied to obtain the mass of analyte.

-For example, in the gravimetric determination of nickel, the molar mass of the precipitate bis(dimethylglyoximate)nickel [Ni(dmgH)_{2}] is 288.915(7) g mol^{−1}, while the molar mass of nickel is 58.6934(2) g mol^{−1}: hence 288.915(7)/58.6934(2) = 4.9224(1) grams of [Ni(dmgH)_{2}] precipitate is equivalent to one gram of nickel and the equivalence factor is 0.203151(5).
-For example, 215.3±0.1 mg of [Ni(dmgH)_{2}] precipitate is equivalent to (215.3±0.1 mg) × 0.203151(5) = 43.74±0.2 mg of nickel: if the original sample size was 5.346±0.001 g, the nickel content in the original sample would be 0.8182±0.0004%.
+For example, in the gravimetric determination of nickel, the molar mass of the precipitate bis(dimethylglyoximate)nickel [Ni(dmgH)_{2}] is 288.915(7) g mol^{−1}, while the molar mass of nickel is 58.6934(2) g mol^{−1}.
+Hence 288.915(7)/58.6934(2) = 4.9224(1) grams of [Ni(dmgH)_{2}] precipitate is equivalent to one gram of nickel and the equivalence factor is 0.203151(5).
+For example, 215.3±0.1 mg of [Ni(dmgH)_{2}] precipitate is equivalent to (215.3±0.1 mg) × 0.203151(5) = 43.74±0.2 mg of nickel.
+If the original sample size was 5.346±0.001 g, the nickel content in the original sample would be 0.8182±0.0004%.

 Gravimetric analysis is one of the most precise of the common methods of chemical analysis, but it is time-consuming and labour-intensive.
 It has been largely superseded by other techniques such as atomic absorption spectroscopy, in which the mass of analyte is read off from a calibration curve.

 Use in polymer chemistry

 Beads of an ion-exchange polymer.

 In polymer chemistry, the equivalent weight of a reactive polymer is the mass of polymer which has one equivalent of reactivity (often, the mass of polymer which corresponds to one mole of reactive side-chain groups).
 It is widely used to indicate the reactivity of polyol, isocyanate, or epoxy thermoset resins which would undergo crosslinking reactions through those functional groups.

 It is particularly important for ion-exchange polymers (also called ion-exchange resins): one equivalent of an ion-exchange polymer will exchange one mole of singly charged ions, but only half a mole of doubly charged ions.

-Nevertheless, given the decline in use of the term "equivalent weight" in the rest of chemistry, it has become more usual to express the reactivity of a polymer as the inverse of the equivalent weight, that is in units of mmol/g or meq/g.